 If you are a Sophomore, you must contact the department administrator Ms. Shirley Gee.
 To change to a Political Science major from some other major, contact Ms. Gee.
 At all times you may get assistance and information about changing or declaring a major from the staff at Student Services in Lyons Hall.

 Do I have to take courses in any particular sequence?
-For example, can I take a 600-level course before I take a 400-level course?

 What are the sub-field requirements in Political Science?

 The four separate sub-fields of Political Science are American Politics, Comparative Politics, International Politics, and Political Theory.
 To major in Political Science, you must take at least one course in each of these sub-fields, and these courses must be taken in the department.
 They need not be taken in any particular order.

 How can I get an internship?
 And can I get academic credit for an internship?

 The department does not arrange internships for students; these must be found independently, although we do sometimes receive information about internship opportunities, which we will post on the department’s the web site.
 Students should exercise some caution when arranging internships.
 Make sure that you will have responsibilities more interesting than making coffee and running the copy machine.

 Can I transfer political science courses from abroad?

 You may transfer up to four courses from any other institution, including foreign-study programs.
 These will count as electives in the major—that is, not as sub-field courses.

 Is there a way to minor in Political Science?

 The Political Science Department does not offer a minor.